Retrotink/PockeTerm-II/README.md

 Set and store options such as BAUD rate, color, bits without having to set at every power up.

-## Building from the included files:
+## Building your own from the included files:

 Gerber files are included so you can simply order your own boards.
 All layers, silkscreen are there.
 A PDF showing the schematic is included if you wish to make your own layout or make changes.